 (2) Documentation that the verification team has the skills required to provide verification services for the reporting facility.
 This shall include a demonstration that a verification team includes at least one member accredited as a sector specific verifier that is not also the independent reviewer, when required below:

-(A) For providing verification services to an electric power entity; a supplier of petroleum products or biofuels; a supplier of natural gas, natural gas liquids, or liquefied petroleum gas; or a supplier of carbon dioxide, at least one verification team member must be accredited by ARB as a transactions specialist;
+(A) For providing verification services to an electric power entity; a supplier of petroleum products or biofuels; a supplier of natural gas, natural gas liquids, or liquefied petroleum gas; or a supplier of carbon dioxide, at least one verification team member must be accredited by CARB as a transactions specialist;

-(B) For providing verification services to the operator of a petroleum refinery, hydrogen production unit or facility, or petroleum and natural gas system listed in section 95101(e), at least one verification team member must be accredited by ARB as an oil and gas systems specialist;
+(B) For providing verification services to the operator of a petroleum refinery, biorefinery, hydrogen production unit or facility, or petroleum and natural gas system listed in section 95101(e), at least one verification team member must be accredited by CARB as an oil and gas systems specialist;

-(C) For providing verification services to the operator of a facility engaged in cement production, glass production, lime manufacturing, pulp and paper manufacturing if process emissions are included in the scope of operations, iron and steel production, nitric acid production, or lead production, at least one verification team member must be accredited by ARB as a process emissions specialist.

 (3) General information on the reporting entity, including:

-(A) The name of the reporting entity and the facilities and other locations that will be subject to verification services, reporting entity contact, address, telephone number, and e-mail address;
+(A) The name of the reporting entity and the facilities and other locations that will be subject to verification services;

-(B) The industry sector and the North American Industry Classification System (NAICS) code for the reporting facility;

-(C) The date(s) of the on-site visit, if required in section 95130(a)(1), with facility address and contact information;
+(B) The date(s) of the on-site visit, including site visits required under section 95130(a)(1);

+(C) If a remote site visit will be conducted pursuant to section 95131(b)(3)(A);

-(D) A brief description of expected verification services to be performed, including expected completion date.
+(D) A brief description of expected verification services to be performed.

-(4) If any of the information under section 95131(a)(1) or 95131(a)(3) changes after the notice is submitted to ARB, the verification body must notify ARB by submitting an updated conflict of interest self-evaluation form and updated notice of verification services as soon as the change is made.
-The conflict of interest must be reevaluated pursuant to section 95133(f) and ARB must approve any changes in writing.
+(4) If any of the information under section 95131(a)(1) or 95131(a)(3) changes after the notice is submitted to CARB, the verification body must notify CARB by submitting an updated conflict of interest self-evaluation form and updated notice of verification services as soon as the change is made and no fewer than ten days before the new site visit date if a site visit is included.
+The conflict of interest must be reevaluated pursuant to section 95133(f) and CARB must approve any changes in writing.

 (b) Verification services shall include, but are not limited to, the following: